ohsu-cedar-comp-hub/GPUOptTutorial/GPUOptTutorial.md

 I’ve also set the path for my log files (-lf) as log/TCGA-BRCA/TCGA-BRCA-batch_${SLURM_ARRAY_TASK_ID}.log.

-Lastly, I’ve set an output directory in results/ .
+I’ve also set an output directory in results/ .

+Lastly, there is a cache argument that can be filled in if it is provided during launch of the shell script.
+This is for the location of the HuggingFace cache.
+Through my testing, I like to use a cache directory in my gscratch.
+If you leave it blank, it will just go to your default which is at RDS!

+TIP: Want to see more information regarding why I put HF cache in gscratch?
+Move to [**Changing Location of Cache** ](#changing-location-of-cache)

 TIP: Want a more detailed breakdown of what’s happening in script.py?
 Move to [**Detailed Breakdown of Script (script.py)** ](#detailed-breakdown-of-script-scriptpy).

 Now, we will launch the job array by running this command:

-`sbatch launch.sh`
+`sbatch scripts/launch.sh [insert cache location here if desired]` .

 After launching, you can confirm that the job array is functioning properly by using `squeue` and checking the log file.